aidotse/PASEOS/README.md

 ## Glossary
 * ### Activity
-  An activity is the abstraction that PASEOS uses to keep track of specific actions performed by a [SpacecraftActor](#spacecraftactor) upon a request from the user.
-To register an activity, an user shall first create an [activity function](#activity-function), which describes the operation to be performed, and provide information on the power-consumption due to the activity execution. <br>PASEOSis responsible for the execution of the activity and for updating the system status depending on the effects of the activity (e.g., by discharging they satellite battery).<br>
+  Activity is the abstraction that PASEOS uses to keep track of specific actions performed by a [SpacecraftActor](#spacecraftactor) upon a request from the user.
+To register an activity, a user shall first create an [activity function](#activity-function), which describes the operation to be performed, and provide information on the power consumption due to the activity execution. <br>PASEOSis responsible for the execution of the activity and for updating the system status depending on the effects of the activity (e.g., by discharging the satellite battery).<br>
-  When registering an activity, the user can specify a [constraint-function](#constraint-function) to specify constraints to be met during the execution of the activity and an an [on termination](#on-termination) function to specify additional operations to performed by PASEOS on termination of the activity function.
+  When registering an activity, the user can specify a [constraint function](#constraint-function) to specify constraints to be met during the execution of the activity and an [on-termination](#on-termination) function to specify additional operations to be performed by PASEOS on termination of the activity function.

 * ### Activity function
   User-defined function emulating any operation to be executed in a PASEOS a [SpacecraftActor](#spacecraftactor).
-Activity functions are necessayr to register [activities](#activity).
-Activity functions might include data transmission, house-keeping operations, onboard data acquisition and processing, and others.
+Activity functions are necessay to register [activities](#activity).
+Activity functions might include data transmission, housekeeping operations, onboard data acquisition and processing, and others.

 * ### Actor
   Since PASEOS is fully-decentralised, each node of a PASEOS constellation shall run an instance of PASEOS modelling all the nodes of that constellation.
-The abstraction of a constellation node inside a PASEOS instace is a PASEOS `actor`.
+The abstraction of a constellation node inside a PASEOS instance is a PASEOS `actor`.

 * ### Constraint function
   A constraint function is an asynchronous function that can be used by the PASEOS user to specify some constraints that shall be met during the execution of an activity.